KlaudiaGolebiowska/KlaudiaGolebiowska/README.md

 # Welcome on my github  👋

-I am a Product Owner,experienced System and Business Analyst looking for a new product to develop.
+I am a Product Owner, experienced System and Business Analyst looking for a new product to develop.
 I am an energetic, communicative person with 7 years of experience in project, event and customer service management.
 I am looking for opportunities to use my academic experience in coding in a friendly environment.

 I have been learning programming for three years:
 - Python - 8-month stationary seminar in SDA (including modules from algorithms, databases, frontend and backend)